nmathewson/libottery/README.md

 I *will* change something you were depending on.
 (Or at least, I won't promise not to.)

+There *might* be horrible security bugs left in it.
+If there are, I won't be very embarrassed: I told you not to use it yet!

 If it breaks, you *don't* get to keep both pieces!
 I will come over and break the pieces into even smaller pieces, then break something else that you actually liked, then point at them and laugh and laugh and laugh.